tpalko/minikube-minecraft/README.md

   * use new file-at-a-time look/copy method to finish copying backups at deploy down
   * extract backup pruning to work independently
   * use native backup pruning code on host-side backups
   * on deploy up when loading world or making any changes, do the same as 'deploy down' teardown procedure beforehand, making one last backup
+  * do a hash check, not just an existence check, when copying archives from the container
 * logging improvements:
   * logrotate on backup/cron logs in server container + on host
   * persist server logs outside individual deployments
   * maybe volume in the log folder so we don't need to shell into the server container, cron copy from minikube?
+* cannot deploy from a singleplayer folder with spaces in the path
+* when host cron looks for backups in the container on a new world, if no backup has ever run and the folder is empty, it will pick up the "find ... : No such file or directory" error statement as a line count of 1 == one backup.. either 2>/dev/null that or something
 * deploying 1.19.4 reported the 25565-mapped port for 1.19.3 (also happened to be running)
 * when looking for a world backup for deploy up, go into minikube container to make sure there aren't more recent versions
 * disallow reusing a world name when restoring any non-latest backup (grep backup timestamp and use as suffix?)